-The total decrease of \$91 million is realized, in part, by deferring major projects, such as the Kelowna Museum Replacement, beyond the 2030 timeframe.
+The total decrease of \$91 million is realized, in part, by deferring major projects beyond the 2030 timeframe.
 Additionally, the Transit Operations & Maintenance Facility has been transferred to the operating budget.
 These changes impact six unfunded projects in three cost centres, totaling \$166.4 million.